Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Simulation studies

 \subsubsection{Variance and interval estimation}

-Table \ref{tab:variance_and_coverage} reports the results on the accuracy of the proposed variance estimators and the empirical coverage rates of the associated 95\% confidence interval estimators for WR and WD under both balanced and unbalanced designs (for each unadjusted and covariate-adjusted WR and WD estimators).
+Table \ref{tab:variance_and_coverage} reports the results on the accuracy of the proposed variance estimators and the empirical coverage rates of the associated 95\% confidence interval estimators for WR and WD under both balanced and unbalanced designs.
 Overall, we find that the average estimated variance to Monte Carlo variance ratio is generally close to 1 under all scenarios, especially when the sample size reaches $n=400$.
 This pattern clearly demonstrates that all of the proposed variance estimators are generally accurate in capturing the true variability of the covariate-adjusted estimators.
 Noticeably, even when sample size reaches 400, the ratio between the average estimated variance to Monte Carlo variance from both AIPW and AOW under the covariate interaction data generating model is generally less than 0.9; this is especially the case for AIPW under the unbalanced design, where this ratio drops below 0.8.
-Upon close inspection, we find that when fitting both AIPW and AOW under the correct outcome model, there are a handful of baseline covariates (6 baseline covariates plus 15 interaction terms) in the fitted outcome model.
-Hence, the increasing number of coefficients that need to be estimated can decrease the finite-sample convergence of the variance estimator to the truth.
+Upon closer inspection, we find that when fitting both AIPW and AOW under the correct outcome model, there are a handful of baseline covariates (6 baseline covariates plus 15 interaction terms) in the fitted outcome model.
+Hence, the increasing number of coefficients that need to be estimated compromises the finite-sample convergence of the variance estimator to the truth.
 When the misspecified outcome model only includes 6 baseline covariates (AIPW-mis and AOW-mis), the ratio between the average estimated variance to Monte Carlo variance are closer to 1.
-This result shows that for augmented weighting estimators, if the sample size is not large, including too many covariates in the outcome model may lead to slight underestimation of variance.
+This result shows that for augmented weighting estimators, if the sample size is not large, including too many covariates in the outcome model may lead to underestimation of variance.
 Finally, as the sample size increases, coverage rates generally improve across all estimators, reflecting better estimation of the true variance.
-Specifically, the AIPW and AOW estimators consistently capture the variability effectively in scenarios involving mis-specified outcome models and unbalanced designs, confirming their model robustness property as stated in Theorem \ref{prop2}.
+Particularly, our proposed variance estimators accurately capture the true variability of AIPW-mis and AOW-mis even under unbalanced designs.